 6 first blog post ideas to launch your content strategy

-No that we’re clear on why you need to get started, let’s move on to how.
+No that we’re clear on the why, let’s move on to how to write your first blog post.
 Here are some ideas for a first post to launch your blog with a splash—and keep providing value for your business over time.

 1. Introduce your company's mission